Jack Haynes

+Jack Alexander Haynes (born 30 January 2001) is an English cricketer who plays for Nottinghamshire County Cricket Club.
+He previously represented Worcestershire County Cricket Club.

+Career

-Jack Alexander Haynes (born 30 January 2001) is an English cricketer.
-He made his List A debut for Worcestershire against the West Indies A in a tri-series warm-up match on 19 June 2018.
+Haynes made his List A debut for Worcestershire against the West Indies A in a tri-series warm-up match on 19 June 2018.

 He made his first-class debut for Worcestershire against Australia on 7 August 2019.

-In October 2019, he was named in the England under-19 cricket team's squad for a 50-over tri-series in the Caribbean.
+In October 2019, Haynes was named in the England under-19 cricket team's squad for a 50-over tri-series in the Caribbean.
 In December 2019, he was named in England's squad for the 2020 Under-19 Cricket World Cup.

-He made his Twenty20 debut on 29 August 2020, for Worcestershire in the 2020 t20 Blast.
+He made his Twenty20 debut on 29 August 2020, for Worcestershire in the 2020 T20 Blast.
 In May 2022, in the 2022 County Championship, Haynes scored his maiden century in first-class cricket, with an unbeaten 120 against Durham.

+In July 2023, Haynes signed a three-year contract with Nottinghamshire which became effective at the conclusion of the season.

+Haynes scored his first century for Nottinghamshire against Essex at Trent Bridge in April 2025, making 142 in his side's second innings in a match that finished as a draw.